PrivateBin/PrivateBin/tst/README.md

 $ npm install
 ```

-To run the tests, just change into the `js` directory and run istanbul:
+To run the tests, just change into the `js` directory and run nyc (will produce
+coverage report) or just mocha:

 ```console
 $ cd PrivateBin/js